melinaescobedo/FlappyFish/Readme.md

     *                     *             *                     *
     * * * * * * * * * * * *             * * * * * * * * * * * *

-    The Finite State Machine serves perfectly to explain the whole process or inner workings of the game.
-Because we start in a state where our background simply advances and the title appears (represented by 'TitleScreen State'), then pressing "enter" starts a count to prepare or notify the user that the game is about to start (represented by 'CountDown') from there begins to generate a count of points that are accumulated and displayed on the screen (represented by 'Play State' and 'Score State').
+    The finite state machine serves perfectly to explain the process or inner workings of the game.
+Because we start in a state in which our background simply advances and the title appears (represented by "TitleScreen State"), then pressing "enter" makes a state change (represented by 'CountDown') and when this new state reaches 0 it advances again to the next state (represented by 'Play State') and to change state again our object must perform a collision to move to another state (represented by 'Score State') where it displays the count of points accumulated in the game.
 Within the main code, a call or requirement is made to each of the states separately.